From the Recruiter’s Perspective: Common Myths About Headhunting Debunked

 Keep reading to demystify these headhunting myths and gain valuable insights to empower your decisions.

-1. Myth: Recruiters are never free.
+1. Myth: Recruiters are never free

 Grain of Truth: This myth likely originates from the fact that headhunting services have significant fees, especially for high-level positions.
+Usually, headhunters charge between 25% to 35% of the candidate’s first-year salary as a fee.

-Reality: In reality, some recruiters offer free services, such as consultations.
-They receive payment after each successful hire, on a commission basis.
-Other recruiters may be full-time hires and receive a salary.
-Besides, recruiters are free for job seekers.
 Their fee is often a percentage of the hired candidate's starting salary but is paid by the employer.
 For companies like yours, while there is a cost involved, the value lies in gaining access to a pool of qualified, vetted candidates, saving time and resources in the long run.

-Kate Lewis, founder of Connections Consulting Partners, explains this process:
+Kate Lewis, founder of Connections Consulting Partners, explains this process.

 Avoid the worst scenario: Discuss pricing plans with different headhunters and ensure their requirements align with your budget.

-2. Myth: Headhunters poach the candidates back from where they hired them.
+2. Myth: Headhunters poach the candidates back from where they hired them

 Grain of Truth: This belief might stem from the headhunter's ongoing relationship with various talents in their network, which could be misconstrued as an intent to re-recruit candidates they've previously placed.
+Also, even the term “headhunter” may have a negative connotation to it compared to recruiter.

 Reality: Professional headhunters adhere to ethical standards and contractual agreements that should include non-poaching clauses.
 These standards prohibit them from re-recruiting candidates from a client organization for a specified period.
-The headhunter’s reputation relies on trust and long-term relationships, both with clients and candidates.
-Poaching would undermine these relationships and their professional integrity.

 Avoid the worst scenario: Draft a clear contract that includes non-poaching clauses.